 The Loyola University New Orleans Human Subjects Institutional Review Board (IRB) is chaired by George Capowich, firstname.lastname@example.org, 504-865-3126.
-Please address all questions regarding Human Subjects research to him.
+Please address all questions regarding Human Subjects research and the content of this webpage to him.

 Loyola University has adopted certain policies and procedures regarding the rights and welfare of human subjects involved in research activities, including those supported by grants and contracts from federal government agencies providing funds to support investigations involving human subjects.
 The Human Subjects Institutional Review Board shall determine whether subjects will be placed at risk and, if risk is involved, whether: